activeloopai/deeplake/docs/source/simple.md

 Since caching is in place, you need to tell program to push final changes to permanent storage.

-NOTE: This action invalidates dataset.
+`.close()` saves changes from cache to dataset final storage and does not invalidate dataset object.
+On the other hand, `.flush()` saves changes to dataset, but invalidates it.

-Alternatively you can use following style.
+Alternatively you can use the following style.

 ```python
 with hub.Dataset(...) as ds: